 Sara Cannon, B.S.
 Graphic Design 2005 sara-cannon.com

-Samford's Fine Arts degree is available as a B.S. or B.A. and provides a study enriched with mastering skills and techniques as an artist.
+Samford's Studio Art degree is available as a B.F.A. or B.A. and provides a study enriched with mastering skills and techniques as an artist.
 The on-site art gallery hosts professional shows each month that reflect the very best of what the arts have to offer.
-The B.A./B.S. degree includes courses in Design, Drawing, Painting, Sculpture, and Art History.
 Our graduates work as painters, gallery workers, arts administrators, sculptors and printmakers.

 Exceptional art and design studios provide creative environments.
 The recently opened Art Lofts provides a modern educational space for innovative learning.
 Senior students have dedicated studio space, and classrooms are designed specifically for creative purposes.

 Our Art Department faculty are active artists and highly trained in their respective fields.
 Our low professor-to-student ratio of 13-1 gives students the opportunity to receive individual instruction in a studio class setting.

 Samford art students are creative, passionate, independent thinkers with an artistic vision.

 Objectives and Goals

 Our goal is to design and offer experiences that expand and illuminate traditional learning.
 We strive to challenge students while giving them a comfortable and friendly environment in which to grow as artists.

 “Having fine art as the basis for the design major at Samford has been beneficial to me in so many ways.
 Expanding and mastering fine art techniques and color theory truly made me a better Graphic Designer and digital Illustrator.
 Not only that, but getting off the computer and mastering a craft with your hands brings balance and perspective - furthering your creative thought process."

 We have outstanding faculty who are active artists.